GeoTecINIT/analysis-training-har-rp/README.md

   ```
 - [`02_incremental-loso.py`](./02_incremental-loso.py): Python script implementing the incremental cross-validation described in the paper.
 The performance metric obtained from the training process are stored in [`02_MODEL-REPORTS`](./02_MODEL-REPORTS).
 You can run the script with its default parameters by executing the following command in the terminal:

+> [!WARNING]
-  > **Warning**: with the default parameters, the script will completely execute the incremental cross-validation described in the paper.
+> With the default parameters, the script will completely execute the incremental cross-validation described in the paper.
 This process will last some days, depending on hardware specifications.

+> [!TIP]
-  > **Note**: use the `--subject <number>` flag to execute the validation for only the indicated subject (1 to 23).
-These process will last a couple of hours, depending on hardware specifications.
+> Use the `--subject <number>` flag to execute the validation for only the indicated subject (1 to 23).
+This process will last a couple of hours, depending on hardware specifications.

   ```bash
   python 02_incremental-loso.py
   ```

+> [!CAUTION]
-  > **Warning**: running the script will overwrite the results stored in `02_MODEL-REPORTS`.
+> Running the script will overwrite the results stored in `02_MODEL-REPORTS`.
 You can use the `--testing_script` flag to avoid overwriting the results.

   You can run the following command to obtain a description of the accepted parameters: